C

 Employees:

-105 This young company is a private
+This company was a private

 printing house specialising in the field

 of valuables and advertising.
-They are responsible
+They were responsible

 for Czech identity cards, postage stamps,